sageserpent-open/kineticMerge/README.md

 chmod ug+x kinetic-merge
 ```

-Put on on your path.
+Put it on on your path.

 Alternatively, go to the [releases](https://github.com/sageserpent-open/kineticMerge/releases) and manually
 download `kinetic-merge`.
 You'll still have to execute `chmod ug+x kineticMerge` so you can run it.